SGFormer: Simplifying and Empowering Transformers for Large-Graph Representations: Preliminary and Related Work

 \textbf{Graph Transformers.} Beyond message passing within local neighborhood, Transformers have recently gained attention as powerful graph encoders~\cite{graphtransformer-2020,graphbert-2020,graphformer-neurips21,graphit-2021,SAN-neurips21,graphtrans-neurips21,SAT-icml22,EGT,graphgps,puretransformer}.
 These models leverage global all-pair attention, which aggregates all node embeddings to update the representation of each node.
 Global attention can be seen as a generalization of GNNs' message passing to a densely connected graph where $\mathcal R(u) = \mathcal V$, and equips the model with the ability to capture implicit dependencies such as long-range interactions or unobserved potential links in the graph.
 However, the all-pair attention incurs $O(N^2)$ complexity and becomes a computation bottleneck that limits most Transformers to handling only small-sized graphs (with up to hundreds of nodes).
-For larger graphs, recent efforts have resorted to strategies such as sampling a small (relative to $N$) subset of nodes for attention computation~\cite{ANS-GT} or using ego-graph features as input tokens~\cite{gophormer}.
+For larger graphs, recent efforts have resorted to strategies such as sampling a small (relative to $N$) subset of nodes for attention computation~\cite{graphsage} or using ego-graph features as input tokens~\cite{gophormer}.
 However, these strategies sacrifice the expressivity needed to capture all-pair interactions among arbitrary nodes.
-Another recent work~\cite{nodeformer} proposes kernelized message passing that approximates the all-pair attention with linear complexity.
-However, this scheme introduces random feature maps that can lead to training instability.
+Another line of recent works design new attention mechanisms that can efficiently achieve all-pair message passing within linear complexity.
+One of the pioneering work \cite{nodeformer} proposes kernelized Gumbel-Softmax message passing that utilizes random feature maps to approximate the all-pair attention with linear complexity.
+Another work~\cite{wu2023difformer} leverages the principled graph diffusion equation and resorts to the non-local diffusion operator to derive a linear attention network that models all-pair interactions without any approximation.

 Another observation is that nearly all of the Transformer models mentioned above tend to stack deep multi-head attention layers, in line with the design of large models used in vision and language tasks~\cite{bert,gpt3,vit}.
 However, this architecture presents challenges for scaling to industry-scale graphs, where $N$ can reach billions.
 Moreover, the model can become vulnerable to overfitting when the number of labeled nodes $|\mathcal V_{tr}|$ is much smaller than $N$.
 This is a common issue in extremely large graphs where node labels are scarce~\cite{ogb-nips20}.